kiragoff/TaxaForge/README.md

 ## Usage

 1. Place your taxonomic tables in your project directory.
-2. Update the configuration variables at the top of the chunks (such as file paths, target taxonomic level, and top-$N$ cutoffs).
+2. Update the configuration variables at the top of the chunks (such as file paths, target taxonomic level, and top N cutoffs).
 3. Run the script to generate and export the plot as a high-resolution PNG.

 ## Example Output